trailofbits/deepstate/README.md

 You can use `--which_test <testname>` to specify which test to run, as with the `--input_which_test` options to test replay.

+Test case reduction should work on any OS.

 ## Fuzzing with AFL